M-10001/university_project_3_KCL_5CCS2SEG_2_book_clubs_and_recommendations/README.md

 3.8 preferrably 3.8.10 (surprise library may not work on a higher version like python 3.10 or lower versions as well).

-Note: For the all information below, ensure you are using the local command line in a python enviroment inside the "source_code" directory.
+Note: For the all information below, ensure you are using the local command line in a python enviroment inside the current directory.

 ### Installation steps: